 Check the environment

 Are you warm enough?
 Are your feet cold?
 Is it too light or loud?
-Whatever is stopping you from drifting off, get up and fix it.
-Otherwise you are only going to lie there for another half hour suffering unless you put on some socks, or a jumper, or find some ear plugs.
+Whatever is stopping you from drifting off, then it’s time to fix it ASAP.

 Quieten your mind